stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 Mac and Linux both come with terminal programs, which provide a text-based interface to your operating system and related command-line tools.

-On Mac, use `Command + spacebar` to perform a Spotlight search for "terminal".
+On Mac, use `Command + spacebar` to perform a Spotlight search for "Terminal".

 For a more pleasant shell experience, we strongly recommend installing [iTerm2](https://iterm2.com/).